Rolling-Together/RollingTogether/README.md

 “I notice when using a low-floor bus, and I rarely use it because I don’t know if it works.”

-“On my way to the sidewalk, I fell and hurt myself because my chin was high.”
+“On the way to the sidewalk, I fell and hurt myself because my chin was high.”

 “There are a lot of things I need to know when I go to a place for the first time, but I don’t go out because it’s annoying.”